Family receiving guidance for a professional alcohol intervention

 Most families wait far longer than they should.
 Alcohol use disorder rarely announces itself — it hides behind routines, excuses, and the exhausting hope that things will improve on their own.
 These are the signs that tell a different story.

-- Health problems they minimise or refuse to address
+• Health problems they minimize or refuse to address

 Breaking the Cycle